mashupgarage/MG-Eng-Playbook/standards/github/code-review-and-merging-etiquette.md

 ## Require approvals before merging

 We recommend at least 1 approval before merging work into the main branches.
 We can enforce this using github's branch protection options.

+## Approver decides when PR is ready to merge

+While it's the author's responsibility to work on and update a PR, we advise the approver to be the one responsible for deciding when to merge it in.
+Approving means that you trust that the PR is in good shape and safe to deploy.

+## Assign a main reviewer

+While anyone on the team should be free to review, we recommended assigning a main reviewer who makes sure that all comments have been addressed.
+The main reviewer should have the final say on when to merge in a PR.
+This main reviewer can be:
+- ✅ senior developer
+- ✅ release manager
+- ✅ developer with the most expertise on the related part of the codebase